psychoinformatics-de/ipsy-docs/content/pages/transferring_data.rst

   ``kumo.ovgu.de``.
 Any files placed in that folder will be made available at ``http://kumo.ovgu.de/~<username>/``.
 Larger, One-time Transfers
-  A dedicated account (with a temporary password) on medusa to exchange larger collections of data with non-medusa users. ``rsync`` is *highly* recommended, as it checksums every file transferred, guaranteeing that nothing was corrupted during the transfer.
+  A dedicated account (with a temporary password) on Medusa to exchange larger collections of data with non-Medusa users. ``rsync`` is *highly* recommended, as it checksums every file transferred, guaranteeing that nothing was corrupted during the transfer.
   Windows users (who do not have access to ``rsync``) can use `WinSCP`_ instead;